My name is Alexander Miller, and this website is where I keep notes about my projects and research.

 The entire Endless organization is top-notch.
 Many employees come from other prominent open source companies such as Red Hat, Canonical, and Collabora.
 My areas of responsibility were split between internal tooling and data engineering.
 For internal tooling I was tasked with creating an API server for cataloging the multitude of disk images from each build.
 This was my first time using Flask, and the first time I used python for more than a simple script.
 I couldn’t ask for a more helpful or patient mentor.
 On the data engineering side, I was responsible for an analytics system along with another former Hortonworks colleague.
 He handled the analytics and visualizations, and I automated setup/management of the platform.

-Currently my time is split between consulting and self-directed R&D. See the contact page for details.
+Currently my time is split between self-directed R&D and helping to grow a small security startup.
+See the contact page for details.